Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/features-and-requirements.md

 3. SmartWeights will require registration using an Apple Account.
 4. The user must be able to enter the amount of sets, reps, and the weight of their dumbbell before performing a workout.
 5. The user must be able to connect the sensors by pressing a button in the application.
-6. The user must be able to calibrate their start position and inform the application through voice commands.
+6. The user must be able to start workouts through voice commands.
 7. The home page will be displayed after user login, and a tutorial prompt will appear for newly registered users.
-    - The tutorial will be demonstrated by SmartWeights' generic pet.
+    - The tutorial will be a video demonstrated by SmartWeights' generic pet.
-    - The user will select and name their first pet.
     - The user will be able to revisit the tutorial prompt.
 8. The user must be able to create a workout plan that can be tracked from a fitness plan page.
 9. During the process of the user workout, it will provide feedback after each set on the user's action such as correcting their form.
-10. The app will award the users with digital currency based on their workouts and achievements.
+10. The app will award the users with digital currency and experience points based on their workouts.
     - There will be a pet store tab dedicated to buying items for your virtual pet with digital currency.
 11. The pet will have a level-up system and a health system.
     - Users can use digital currency to buy food for their pet in the pet store tab to keep the pet healthy.